-Smart sprinkler controllers can save you money on your water bill, but sorting through the options can be overwhelming.
-That’s why I’m going to compare Rachio vs RainMachine vs Skydrop to find an overall winner.
+Smart sprinkler controllers can save you money on your water bill.
+But to find the best smart sprinkler controller, you’ll have to compare Rachio vs RainMachine vs Skydrop.

 Rachio vs RainMachine vs Skydrop

 Affiliate Disclosure: This page contains affiliate links, which earn us commission from Amazon at no cost to you.

 All devices include detailed watering reports to see how much you watered and when, along with custom watering options for each zone.

 Offers kits for 8 or 16 zones Manual buttons available for physical controls

 Offers kits for 8, 12, or 16 zones

 Schedule directly on screen with the HD touchscreen models, or using the app